ballerina-platform/ballerina-spec/beps/lib-crypto/8292_rsassa_pss_signature_support.md

 # byte[] signature = check crypto:signRsaSsaPss256(data, privateKey);
 # ```
 #
-# + input - The content to be signed
+# + input - The content to be signed  as a byte array
-# + privateKey - Private key used for signing
+# + privateKey - The private key used for signing
 # + return - The generated signature or else a `crypto:Error` if the private key is invalid
 public isolated function signRsaSsaPss256(byte[] input, PrivateKey privateKey) returns byte[]|Error;
 ````